-- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF LIEUTENANT COMMANDER - (2) Character.
+- 2. IA/GSA/OCO assignments may take an officer out of the normal community career path for periods up to one and a half years.
+APH assignments consist of extensive specialized training and multiple, non-standard deployments that may take an officer out of the normal community career path for periods of up to three and a half years. - (e) Ensures adherence to standards while fostering innovation.
+Every officer must build on an understanding of standards to think creatively, develop new ideas, take prudent risks, and deliver superior outcomes.
+Innovative officers, who can build great teams that innovate as they manage risk and ensure standards, may come from a variety of backgrounds. - (2) Character.
 In addition to competence, the best qualified officers will demonstrate the following attributes: - (a) Possesses and openly demonstrates the four core attributes.
 The challenges facing our Navy are growing in scope, scale, and pace.
 To meet these challenges, the Navy needs male and female leaders who have demonstrated estimable character and are prepared for decentralized operations. should give careful consideration to officers who demonstrate the four core attributes that guide our decisions and actions: integrity, accountability, initiative, and toughness.
 Integrity may be demonstrated as an individual or as a team member by displaying conduct that is upright, honorable, and by working to strengthen the resolve of their peers, superiors, and subordinates.
 Accountability may be demonstrated by achieving and maintaining high standards, honestly assessing progress, and adjusting as required.
 Officers demonstrate initiative by taking ownership, acting to the limit of their authorities, and looking at new ideas with an open mind.
 Toughness can mean marshalling all sources of strength and resilience, including rigorous training; encouraging the fighting spirit of our people; and providing steadfast support to our families.
-Officers who demonstrate these core attributes ensure the Navy remains the world's finest navy and deserve your careful consideration when selecting officers who are best and fully qualified. - (b) Builds strong culture and teams while achieving measurable outcomes.
-You should give careful consideration to officers who demonstrate the following behaviors: - i.
-Relentlessly builds a culture of the highest character a tough, resilient team that wins. - ii.
-Acknowledges and honors the value of every Sailor and civilian. - iii.
-Takes care of themselves and their teammates. - iv.
-Embraces diversity of thought and background, and fosters inclusion and connectedness. - v.
-Always does the right thing, especially when it is hard.
+Officers who demonstrate these core attributes ensure the Navy remains the world's finest navy and deserve your careful consideration when selecting officers who are best and fully qualified.